apache/flink/docs/concepts/glossary.md

 [Operators](#operator) and [Functions](#function)) are the "physical" parts of Flink's API, Transformations are only an API concept.
 Specifically, most - but not all - transformations are implemented by certain [Operators](#operator).

-### Task Solt

-In order to control how many [task](#task) a [TaskManager](#flink-taskmanager) can accept, Apache Flink proposes the concept of *Task Slot*.
-The computing resources in Flink are defined by the Task Slot.
-Each task slot represents a fixed-size subset of resources for [TaskManager](#flink-taskmanager).

-### Parallelism

-A Flink program consists of multiple tasks (transformations/operators,data sources, and sinks).
-A task is split into several parallel instances for execution and each parallel instance processes a subset  of the task’s input data.
-The number of parallel instances of a task is called its parallelism.